Traverse City Pickleball Tourney Brings Players to Birthplace of the Sport in Michigan

 “It did basically transform my life, I guess,” he said.
 “My health is a lot better.”

-Nelson and others in the broad Traverse City pickleball community, are gearing up for the third annual Great Lakes Open Pickleball Tournament, which takes place this Saturday and Sunday, September 20-21.
+Nelson and others in the broad Traverse City pickleball community, are gearing up for the Eighth annual Great Lakes Open Pickleball Tournament, which takes place September 20-22.